rssndr/PID-controller/README.md

 A C simulation of a quadcopter with a well-tuned **Altitude PID controller** and live visualization.

-More details on my website: [andrearossetti.me](https://andrearossetti.me/projects/pid-controller.html)
+More details on my website: <a href="https://andrearossetti.me/projects/pid-controller.html">andrearossetti.me</a>

 ## Features